sergiotaborda/lense-lang/docs/content/tour.md

 	u = 80; // error!
 ~~~~

-Values are imutable and cannot be changed after inicialized.
-All values need to be explicity inicialized before they can be read.
+Values are immutable and cannot be changed after initialized.
+All values need to be explicit initialized before they can be read.
 Once again the compiler will infer the type of the value from the initialization expression.
-If there is no inicialization, the declarion of the type is required.
+If there is no initialization, the declarion of the type is required.
-A value can be made mutable by using the <code>var</code> annotation instead of <code>val</code>.
+A value can be made mutable by using the ``var`` annotation instead of ``val``.
 An mutable value is called a <i>variable</i>.

 ~~~~brush: lense
 	 var Int n = 1; // inicialize